Key-Exchange Convolutional Auto-Encoder for Data Augmentation in Early Knee Osteoarthritis Detection: Results and discussion

-The hyper-parameters $\lambda_1$ and $\lambda_2$ of the proposed hybrid loss strategy were tuned via a small grid search over combinations of $\lambda_1, \lambda_2 \in [1e^{-5},1]$.
-To evaluate more intuitively the capability of the key feature extraction of the model, Fig. \ref{3d} illustrates the classification accuracy depending on $\lambda_1$ and $\lambda_2$ using the Support Vector Machine with the Radial Basis Function (SVM-RBF) \cite{SVM} for the key feature vector $h^K$.
-As can be seen, compared to $\lambda_1$, $\lambda_2$ is more sensitive to accuracy.
-If the value of $\lambda_2$ is set too large (i.e., between 1e-01 and 1), feature separation is almost ineffective, regardless of the value of $\lambda_1$.
-When $\lambda_2$ is set between 1e-05 and 1e-02, the accuracy fluctuates as $\lambda_1$ changes.
-Of these, the best classification performance was achieved with $\lambda_1 = 1e^{-2}$ and $\lambda_2 = 1e^{-3}$, which were retained for the following experiments.
+To evaluate the effectiveness of separating key and non-key features, we initially fixed the input pair size $N$ at 50,000 to reduce computational costs during hyper-parameter optimization.
+The classification performance of a Support Vector Machine with a Radial Basis Function (SVM-RBF) \cite{SVM} was utilized as a metric to assess the quality of extracted key features before applying data augmentation.
+The hyper-parameters $\lambda_1$ and $\lambda_2$ in the proposed hybrid loss strategy were tuned through a grid search over combinations of $\lambda_1, \lambda_2 \in [1e^{-5}, 1]$.
+Fig. \ref{3d} illustrates the variation in classification accuracy of the key feature vector $h^K$ as a function of different combinations of $\lambda_1$ and $\lambda_2$ under this fixed input pair configuration.
+As can be seen, $\lambda_2$ is more sensitive to accuracy compared to $\lambda_1$.
+Specifically, when $\lambda_2$ is set too large (i.e., between 1e-01 and 1), feature separation becomes almost ineffective, regardless of the value of $\lambda_1$.
+Conversely, when $\lambda_2$ lies within the range of 1e-05 to 1e-02, the accuracy varies with changes in $\lambda_1$.
+Among these combinations, the highest classification performance was achieved with $\lambda_1 = 1e^{-2}$ and $\lambda_2 = 1e^{-3}$, which were subsequently adopted as the optimal hyper-parameters for the following experiments.